-Essex Wasp Control is a professionally run family business, specializing in wasp nest removal & wasp nest destruction, protecting homes and businesses throughout CB9 area.
+Essex Wasp Control is a long established, family run pest control company, specializing in wasp nest destruction, protecting homes and businesses throughout the CB9 area.

 Wasp Life Cycle